Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Preliminary Definitions

-As an important tool to later derive parameter update equations, we will use the {\em mean value parameterization} of the exponential family (e.g. \cite{RockafellarWets1998,Cox2006}), i.e., we will consider parameters $\vec{w}=(w_1,\ldots,w_L)^T$ defined by
+As an important tool to later derive parameter update equations, we will use the {\em mean value parametrization} (a.k.a.\ the \textit{mean parametrization}) of the exponential family \citep[e.g.][]{wainwright2008graphical,Cox2006,Efron2023}.
+That is, we consider parameters $\vec{w}$ (as the model's parameters) defined by:

-where $<f(y)>_{p(y)}$ denotes the expectation value of $f(y)$ w.r.t.\ the distribution $p(y)$ (evaluated per entry if $f$ is a vector).
-Instead of $<f(y)>_{p(y)}$ an alternative notation would be using $\mathbb{E}_p[f(y)]$.
-However, we will use the former notation in the following for the sake of consistency with previous works \cite{LuckeSahani2008,SheikhEtAl2014}.

-The mapping (\ref{mean_value_parameters}) is bijective and its inverse is well defined in non-degenerate cases\footnote{Essentially the mapping is invertible when the elements of $\vec{T}(y)$ are not interdependent (compare \cite{RockafellarWets1998}).
-A counter-example is, for instance, the beta distribution with parameters $\alpha=\beta$.
-Also see \textit{minimal representation} property \cite{wainwright2008graphical}.}.
-Assuming invertibility from now on, there exists a function $\vec{\Phi}$ which maps the mean value parameters to the natural parameters,
+The mapping from $\vec{\eta}$ to $\vec{w}$ is bijective, i.e. it is invertible, if the distribution has a \textit{minimal representation}\footnote{A distribution of the exponential family is said to be minimal if there are no linear dependencies among components of the sufficient statistics, i.e., there is no coefficient $\vec{a}\in\mathbb{R}^L$ with $\vec{a}\neq \vec{0}$ such that } property \citep[compare][and many others]{wainwright2008graphical,Efron2023}.
+Assuming minimality from now on, there exists a function $\vec{\Phi}$ which maps the mean value parameters to the natural parameters as follows:

-Let us now consider a set of $N$ data points, $Y = \{\vec{y}^{(1)}, \ldots, \vec{y}^{(N)}\}$ where each datum $\vec{y}^{(n)}$ is a vector with $D$ entries.
-As latent variables $\vec{s}$ we consider $H$ dimensional vectors with binary entries, $s_h\in\{0,1\}$.
-Concrete example algorithms will (for simplicity) assume these latents to be distributed according to $H$ independent Bernoulli distributions.
-The analytical results derived in the following will, however, also apply for general binary latents $\vec{s}$.
-They could hence also be used in conjunction with more complex priors, e.g., priors given by deep models with binary variables such as SBNs, noisy-OR and so forth.
-As for standard sparse coding, we assume all observables to be distributed equally but allow for any distribution of the exponential family:
+For some distributions of the exponential family the function $\vec{\Phi}$ can be obtained in closed-form (e.g., for Poisson, Bernoulli and Gaussian).
+For others, however, a closed-form expression may in general not be available.
+Still, the existence of the inverse function $\vec{\Phi}$ is guaranteed as long as the distribution has a minimal representation property.
+In the next section, we will show how the function $\vec{\Phi}$ along with other properties presented above will be exploited to define a specific family of generative models for exponential family observables.